 Careth Reid has hiked mountains from Peru to Nepal, bicycled from northern Scotland to southern England, and ridden a camel in the Sahara.
 She was named Alumna of the Year by her alma mater and has been called "a creative genius" by child-care experts.

-That was until the Whitney Young Child Development Center, in an industrial area of San Francisco, responded to her job application two months after she applied.
+That was until the Whitney Young Child Development Center, in the Hunters Point neighborhood of San Francisco, responded to her job application two months after she applied.
 Mrs. Reid (as she prefers to be called) dyed her long gray hair dark brown to disguise her age and went to the interview.
-She got the executive director's job at the day-care center, and she's been there for 18 years.
+She got the executive director's job at the day-care center, and she worked there for nearly 20 years until she retired at age 70.

 Reid took a disintegrating child-care program and turned it into an international model that takes care of nearly 400 children a day.
-And after nearly two decades as director, she still works superwoman hours, seven days a week.
-In 1990, San Francisco State University named her Alumna of the Year.
+And after nearly two decades as director, she still worked superwoman hours, seven days a week.
+San Francisco State University has named her Alumna of the Year.

 Of course, a journey like Reid's doesn't happen overnight.
 She initially saw the job as a comedown.
 After all, she had been to law school and had a master's degree in social science.
 But a rainbow group of poor, rich, and severely disabled kids -- and a team of committed teachers -- taught her the work's value.
 The kids in particular assuaged her feelings of loneliness and abandonment.
 They got down on the floor and played jacks with her.
 They listened and learned.
 They encouraged her to seek challenges in the way that children are challenged every day.

-"In this position," Reid says, "I don't feel lonely.
+"In this position," Reid said at the time, "I don't feel lonely.
 I feel very powerful -- and I have gotten back my self-esteem."

 A growing number of seniors are being encouraged to work with young children.
 Increasingly, teachers are bringing older volunteers and children together to work on everything from story reading to arts and sports in a way that teaches and invigorates both.
 Children get the advantage of the older person's skills and wisdom; seniors can reap the joy and exuberance that comes from being around kids.